MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-machine-learning-server-enterprise.md

    The admin password must be 8-16 characters long and contain at least one uppercase character(s), 1+ lowercase character(s), 1+ number(s), and 1+ special character(s).
 You can always configure the server to authenticate against  [Active Directory (LDAP) or Azure Active Directory](../deployr/../operationalize/configure-admin-cli-local-password.md) later.

-   If you need help with CLI commands at any time, add --help to your command to learn more about it.
+   If you need help with CLI commands, run the command but add `--help` to the end.

 1. If you plan to configure SSL/TLS and [install the necessary certificates](../operationalize/configure-https.md) on the compute node, do so now.